eBayClassifiedsGroup/orlo/docs/index.rst

 Orlo is an API for tracking deployments, written with Python, Flask and SqlAlchemy.

-It originated as part of a siteops hackathon at eBay classifieds, and is currently in development by staff at gumtree.com, kijiji.ca, mobile.de and 2dehands.be (all part of eBay Classifieds).
+It originated as part of a siteops hackathon, and is currently in development by staff at eBay Classifieds Group.

-It is in a very early stage of development, but eventually we hope that it will be used more broadly within ECG and possibly elsewhere.

 Contents